Dianzhuo-Wang/particle_tracking/readme.md

-# Particle Tracking for Passive Microrheology in Weitz Lab
+# Particle Tracking for Passive Microrheology

 This particle tracking software was designed to enhance the efficiency of 2-D particle tracking specifically for passive microrheology in Weitz lab.
 However, it also could be used for other purposes that requires accurate particle tracking.
 It's based on the MATLAB code originally developed by Prof. Maria Kilfoil and has been further optimized to work more swiftly and effectively, especially with large TIFF files.
 Notably, this tool outperforms the FIJI tracking package in both speed and accuracy and is fine-tuned to run parallelly on a Linux cluster.
 ## How to Cite